Japan: Ancient Temples, Bullet Trains, and the Best Food on Earth

 Rent a car.
 Public transport thins out fast.

-Overnight buses + budget flights.
+Overnight buses plus budget flights.

 Quick Tips